openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 The last phase of a model conversion is the Intermediate Representation emitting.
 Model Optimizer performs the following
 steps:

-1. Iterates over all operation nodes in the graph and checks that all nodes have attribute `type` set.
-This attribute defines the operation type and used in the Inference Engine to instantiate proper operation from the [opset](@ref openvino_docs_ops_opset) specified in the `version` attribute of the node.
-If some node does not have attribute `type` or its values is equal to `None` then the Model Optimizer exits with an error.
+1. Iterates over all operation nodes in the graph and checks that all nodes have the `type` attribute set.
+This attribute defines the operation type and is used in the Inference Engine to instantiate proper operation from the [opset](@ref openvino_docs_ops_opset) specified in the `version` attribute of the node.
+If some node does not have attribute `type` or its values is equal to `None`, the Model Optimizer exits with an error.
 2. Performs type inference of graph operations similar to the shape inference.
 Inferred data types are saved to a port attributes in the IR.
 3. Performs topological sort of the graph and changes `id` attribute of all operation nodes to be sequential integer values starting from 0.
 4. Saves all Constants values to the `.bin` file.
 Constants with the same value are shared among different operations.
-5. Generates `.xml` file defining a graph structure.
+5. Generates an `.xml` file defining a graph structure.
 The information about operation inputs and outputs are prepared uniformly for all operations regardless of their type.
-A list of attributes to be saved to an `.xml` file is defined with the `backend_attrs()` or `supported_attrs()` of the `Op` class used for a graph node instantiation.
-For more information on how the operation attributes are saved to XML refer to the function `prepare_emit_ir()` in the `mo/pipeline/common.py` file and [Model Optimizer Operation](#extension-operation).
+A list of attributes to be saved to the `.xml` file is defined with the `backend_attrs()` or `supported_attrs()` of the `Op` class used for a graph node instantiation.
+For more information on how the operation attributes are saved to XML, refer to the function `prepare_emit_ir()` in the `mo/pipeline/common.py` file and [Model Optimizer Operation](#extension-operation).

 ## Graph Traversal and Modification Using `Port`s and `Connection`s <a name="graph-ports-and-conneсtions"></a>
 There are three APIs for a graph traversal and transformation used in the Model Optimizer:
-1. The API provided with the `networkx` Python library for the `networkx.MultiDiGraph` class which is the base class for the `mo.graph.graph.Graph` object.
+1. The API provided with the `networkx` Python library for the `networkx.MultiDiGraph` class, which is the base class for the `mo.graph.graph.Graph` object.
 Refer to the [Model Representation in Memory](#model-representation-in-memory) for more details.
 For example, the following methods belong to this API level: `graph.add_edges_from([list])`, `graph.add_node(x, attrs)`, `graph.out_edges(node_id)` etc where `graph` is a an instance of the `networkx.MultiDiGraph` class. **This is the lowest-level API and its usage should be avoided in the Model Optimizer transformations**.
 2. The API built around the `mo.graph.graph.Node` class.
-The `Node` class is the primary class to work with graph nodes and their attributes. **There are some `Node` class methods not recommended to use and some functions defined in the `mo.graph.graph` have been deprecated**.
+The `Node` class is the primary class to work with graph nodes and their attributes. **There are some `Node` class methods not recommended for use and some functions defined in the `mo.graph.graph` have been deprecated**.
 Examples of such methods and functions are:
 `node.in_node(y)`, `node.out_node(x)`, `node.get_outputs()`, `node.insert_node_after(n1, y)`, `create_edge(n1, n2)` etc.
 Refer to the `mo/graph/graph.py` for more details.